dtinth/lazy-strict-env/README.md

 // an error is thrown if PORT or DATABASE_URL is not specified. env.PORT

-// Two more APIs are available: env.valid // true if env conforms to schema env.error // zod error object if env does not conform to schema
+// Three more APIs are available: env.valid // true if env conforms to schema env.error // zod error object if env does not conform to schema env.validate() // performs validation immediately (make it eager)

 // One way to use it is to separate the schema into multiple slices. const config = {